 EQUITY, DIVERSITY, AND INCLUSION STATEMENT

-Carmen Papalia is one of the central artists that we used as inspiration for our project.
-For anyone who is unfamiliar with Papalia’s work, he refers to himself as a non-visual learner (as opposed to “blind,” which carries negative connotations).
+Carmen Papalia was one of the central artists who inspired our project.
+Papalia refers to himself as a non-visual learner (as opposed to “blind,” which carries negative connotations).
 His manifesto for museums and institutions, Open Access, proposes a rethinking of the terms on which all of us care for and coexist with one another.
 “It’s an approach that isn’t only relevant to a group of people with atypical bodies or minds or behaviour, but to anybody who is living in relation to other people.”[1]
-He broadly defines disabling conditions as that which “limits one's agency and potential to thrive.”
+He broadly defines disabling conditions as those that “limit one's agency and potential to thrive.”
 Papalia’s manifesto for inclusivity speaks to me in the context of the Social Spaces class project, and my current work as Assistant Professor in the Integrative Arts program at York University.

-Here are a few specific examples of how I integrate diversity, equity and inclusion into my classroom so that everyone has the potential to thrive:
+Here are a few specific examples of how I integrate diversity, equity and inclusion into my classroom so that every student has the potential to thrive:

-1. I intentionally shift the curriculum away from a European, white male dominated one.
-This means that I include a wider range of BIPOC, LGBTQ+, indigenous, immigrant, feminist, and non-western examples in the syllabus.
-In 2018 I received a fellowship from the Center for Learning and Teaching at the University of Michigan to re-write my Live Art Survey course syllabus to be inclusive and further outside of the Western Eurocentric context.
-I also received Anti-Racist Pedagogy grants two years in a row to invite visiting artists who are racialized people, queer, transgender, female, immigrant, disabled, and/or other identities that are systemically oppressed and often inaccurately represented in the mainstream.
-This focus has continued in my role as Assistant Professor of Integrative Arts.
-In a typical semester I allocate course and program funds to invite 2-4 artists to present to the class or publicly.
-A selection of artists who I have invited include Jen De Los Reyes, Myrtle Sodhi, Julius Poncelet Manapull, Rah Eleh, Lisa Jarrett, Sheetal Prajapati, Patty Gone, Erma Fiend, Raj Brueggemann, Cherry Wood, Miwa Matreyek, Petra Kuppers, Shana Moulton, and Athi Patra-Ruga.
+I intentionally shift the curriculum away from a Eurocentric, white male-dominated framework.
+This means including a broad range of BIPOC, 2SLGBTQI+, indigenous, immigrant, feminist, and non-Western examples in my syllabi.
+In 2018, I received a fellowship from the Center for Learning and Teaching at the University of Michigan to rewrite my Live Art Survey course syllabus to move beyond the Western canon.
+I was also awarded Anti-Racist Pedagogy grants for two consecutive years to invite visiting artists who are racialized, queer, transgender, female, immigrant, disabled, and/or otherwise systemically oppressed and underrepresented in mainstream discourse.
+This focus continues in my role as Assistant Professor of Integrative Arts at York University, where I regularly allocate course and program funds to invite 2-4 guest artists each semester for class visits or public presentations.
+Artists I have recently invited include Jen Delos Reyes, Myrtle Sodhi, Julius Poncelet Manapull, Rah Eleh, Hannah Doucet, Shimul Chowdhury, Lisa Jarrett, Sheetal Prajapati, Patty Gone, Erma Fiend, Raj Brueggemann, Cherry Wood, Miwa Matreyek, Petra Kuppers, Shana Moulton, and Athi Patra-Ruga.

-2. I recognize that my students are coming from different backgrounds and challenges that require individualized attention and support.
-At the beginning of each semester, I send out a survey to students to learn more about their individual circumstances.
-I gather general information such as art backgrounds and gender pronouns, in addition to information about work responsibilities, access to technology and quiet study space, and other barriers that might make their learning experience more challenging.
-Some of my students have official accommodation letters from the Student Accessibility Services, while others have situations that cannot be easily diagnosed or officially supported.
-What is important to me as an instructor is to make sure that all my students feel seen and heard.
-I try to offer reasonable flexibility to individual situations, with the disclaimer that steady communication is key.
-I regularly meet with students outside of class to offer additional support.
+I recognize that my students come from different backgrounds and face distinct challenges that require individualized attention and support.
+At the beginning of each semester, I send out a survey to learn about their circumstances.
+I gather general information such as art backgrounds and gender pronouns, in addition to information about work responsibilities, access to technology and quiet study space, and other potential barriers to learning.
+Some students have official accommodations through Student Accessibility Services, while others face situations that are not easily diagnosed or formally recognized.
+My goal as an instructor is to ensure that all students feel seen, heard, and supported.
+I strive to offer reasonable flexibility based on individual needs, emphasizing that consistent communication is essential.
+I also hold regular one-on-one meetings outside of class to offer additional guidance and support.

-3. I don’t shy away from responding to and facilitating difficult conversations in the classroom.
-This is particularly relevant to my Ethics in the Arts course at York University, which inherently examines topics such as identity, politics, ableism and privilege, feminist theory, systemic racism, capitalism, colonialism, and the ethics of being an artist in a complex world.
-I make sure that everyone has a chance to speak and have their ideas heard, and this is supported by a shared set of ground rules that the class establishes together at the beginning of the semester.
+I don’t shy away from engaging with challenging topics in the classroom.
+This is especially central to my Ethics in the Arts course at York University, which examines identity, politics, ableism, privilege, feminist theory, systemic racism, capitalism, colonialism, and the ethics of being an artist in a complex world.
+I ensure that every student has the opportunity to speak and be heard, supported by a shared set of ground rules that we establish collectively at the beginning of the semester.

-In the report from my second Lecturer Review at the Stamps School of Art & Design in 2023 (which I have included in its entirety in my teaching dossier), the committee included the following comments:
+In the report from my second Lecturer Review at the Stamps School of Art & Design in 2023 (included in full in my teaching dossier), the committee offered the following feedback:

 “The committee was particularly impressed by [Emilia’s] sophisticated inclusive teaching methodology, clear and thoughtful assignment scaffolding, and ability to help community building among students, which is particularly valuable at some of the intro level courses that she teaches.
 Her teaching methodology combines elements of vulnerability (including her own vulnerability) with a great sense of humor, which is a very powerful and engaging approach that effectively opens up room for everybody to participate.
 She eloquently addresses the ethics of representation in all aspects of her teaching such as by selecting work examples from a diverse set of creatives/studios or by inviting visiting artists to represent a multitude of diverse perspectives in the classroom.”